 - Gigwalk (earn cash via PayPal)

 You won’t be able to earn a full-time income with Smartphone apps.
-But it only takes a few minutes to use each one, and you can usually make enough to cover your Starbucks habit or to buy some new books on Amazon.
+But it only takes a few minutes to use each one, and you can usually make enough to cover your Starbucks habit or buy some new books on Amazon.
 My philosophy is every little bit helps!

 10. Direct Sales Consultant